 At one time, the rising unemployment rates and the decreased availability of jobs were alarming many Americans.
 However, what is becoming more surprising now is that jobs are there but the workers are not.
 More and more industries are facing an unprecedented labor shortage.

-According to a recently released report by the U. S. Department of Labor, the number of job openings rose from 259,000 to 6.04 million, which is the highest level recorded since the government began monitoring this data in 2000.
+According to a recently released report by the U. S. Department of Labor, the number of job openings reached 6.04 million, which is the highest level recorded since the government began monitoring this data in 2000.
 The same report indicated that the number of hires fell by 253,000 to 5.1 million.

 Reason Behind the Labor Shortage